 Another drawback relates to Capital Gains tax exposure.
 The basis for assets allocated to the “B” Trust is locked in with the assets’ values as of the date of the deceased spouse’s death.
 Over the years, these assets often appreciate, which subjects the assets to potentially hefty Capital Gains taxes.
 Any increase in value between the date of the first spouse’s death and the date of the second spouse’s death is subject to Capital Gains tax.

-If you have an allocated A/B Trust and would like to discuss decanting your Trust, or if you just want to review your Trust with us, please give us a call at (916) 488-9788 or email firstname.lastname@example.org.
-We recommend reviewing your estate plan every five years or so.
+If you have an allocated A/B trust and would like to discuss decanting, feel free to contact our law firm.
+As a general rule, we recommend having your Estate Plan reviewed every five years or so.
 If you have an allocated A/B Trust, let’s talk about simplifying your estate plan.